ui5-community/ui5-journey-recorder/README.md

 There are several points of interest for users:

-- The official website of the UI5 test recorder http://msg-systems.github.io/ui5-testrecorder/.
+- The official website of the UI5 test recorder is http://msg-systems.github.io/ui5-testrecorder/.
+- The official repository is located at GitHub: http://github.com/msg-systems/ui5-testrecorder/.
 - Usage documentation can be found [here](http://msg-systems.github.io/ui5-testrecorder/docs/documentation.html).
 - The changelog is documented in the file [CHANGELOG.md](CHANGELOG.md).